 Read our free e-book Music for a gentle introduction to this topic.

-If you want to play a video or listen to music, read our article Audio and Video from our Free Software section.
+If you want to play a video or listen to music, read our article Audio and Video from our Software section.

 Best websites to find royalty-free music: ccMixter, incompetech, YouTube Audio Library, Free Music Archive, Soundcloud and FreePD; and sounds: Freesound, SoundBible.com, and PDSounds.
 YouTube Channels: NoCopyrightSounds and Goblins From Mars,